California's 'White Gold' Rush: Lithium In Demand Amid Surge In Electric Vehicles

 "The sea has been receding for up to about 20-40 yards a month in the shallow lands down here," explains CEO Rod Colwell, pointing out the change on a windy day in Calipatria, near the man-made lake's southern edge.

-This has created a public health issue, as the exposed lakebed subjects nearby communities to toxic dust rising up from its surface.
+This has created a public health issue as the exposed lakebed subjects nearby communities to toxic dust rising from its surface.
 But "it's been exposing some of the best known lithium and geothermal resources on the planet," Colwell says.
 "It's a really interesting crossroads in time."

 This process is in stark contrast to other types of lithium extraction across the globe.
-In places like Canada and Australia, lithium is mined out of hard rock.
-In South American countries like Chile and Argentina, it's concentrated through large evaporation ponds that take up lots of water.
+In places such as Canada and Australia, lithium is mined out of hard rock.
+In South American countries such as Chile and Argentina, it's concentrated through large evaporation ponds that take up lots of water.

 "They're pumping the groundwater out, and that causes problems with the groundwater table.
 It's displaced farmers and llama herders in those countries," says Michael McKibben, associate professor of geology at the University of California, Riverside.